davidpd7/fraud/README.md

 ## Installation

+This app is not in pipy repository, therefore the installation shall be locally.
 You can install the Fraud Detection App as a Python package using the following command:

 pip install `path package in local machine`.